Saxophonist and Teacher

 Dr. Alastair Wright’s playing has been described as “tremendously technical and high flying” (KC Metropolis) and “dulcet-like…with a luminescent sheen” (Classical Voice of North Carolina).
 Originally from the United Kingdom, he holds music performance degrees from the Royal Birmingham Conservatoire (Bachelor of Music with Honors), the University of North Carolina School of the Arts (Master of Music) and the University of Missouri-Kansas City Conservatory of Music and Dance (Doctor of Musical Arts).
 Prior to joining the faculty at UW-Eau Claire, Alastair taught saxophone at the University of Central Missouri.
 He is a Conn-Selmer and D'Addario artist.

 As saxophone soloist, Alastair has performed with the Thailand Philharmonic Orchestra (as finalist in the 5th Jean-Marie Londeix International Saxophone Competition), Mid America Freedom Band, University of Missouri Kansas City Conservatory Choir, the UK-based Thallein Contemporary Ensemble and Sutton Coldfield Orchestra.
 Recently, he has performed with the Kansas City Symphony Orchestra, Sioux City Symphony Orchestra, newEar Contemporary Chamber Ensemble and at the Open Spaces KC festival.
-Current and upcoming projects include performances in China, Philadelphia and New York with PRISM Quartet, and the study and performance of music from various cultures around the world.
+Recent projects include developing improvisations to explore music from various cultures, and a recording of David Ludwig's "The Anchoress" with PRISM Quartet.

 Alastair is active as a chamber musician, and tours regularly with his chamber group Dionysus which is made up of two saxophones and piano, a re-invention of the traditional piano trio.
 With this group he has toured the US and abroad, performing at Lincoln Center for Education (NYC), Interlochen Center for the Arts, St. Giles Cathedral (Edinburgh) and at several universities and colleges.
-Dionysus has recently recorded and toured with their program Hocket which is an exploration of American musical identity.
-In 2020 they will present this program at the Manhattan School of Music.
+Dionysus has recently released their debut album Hocket, which is a celebration of living American composers.

 His saxophone quartet, Dasch, were winners of the 2014 North American Saxophone Alliance National Quartet Competition.
 They released their debut CD, Necessary Edges, in 2016 which was described as “exquisite” and “immaculate” (Clarinet and Saxophone Society of Great Britain).